RatanJN/665_Assignment4/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+Ans: My implementation of the Adapter Design Pattern inherently offers high flexibility.
+By abstracting the interface between the new HTTPS system and the legacy USB system, adding or removing new object types becomes straightforward.
+Future adaptations—whether to integrate additional legacy systems or to extend the system's capabilities with new data sources—require minimal changes.
+New adapters can be introduced without altering the existing client code or the underlying systems, showcasing the implementation's scalability and adaptability.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+Ans: The simplicity of the design lies in its adherence to the Single Responsibility Principle.
+Each component—be it an adapter, the new system interface, or the legacy system—has a clear, well-defined role.
+This separation of concerns not only makes the codebase easier to understand but also facilitates easier maintenance.
+By documenting the purpose and functionality of each component and using meaningful naming conventions, I've ensured that the implementation is accessible and straightforward for other developers.

 - Describe how you have avoided duplicated code and why it is important.

+Ans:Duplicated code has been meticulously avoided through the strategic use of the Adapter Pattern.
+Instead of replicating logic to accommodate the interaction between the new and legacy systems, a single adapter encapsulates the necessary conversions and mappings.
+This approach not only reduces the codebase's complexity but also minimizes the risk of inconsistencies and bugs, making the system more reliable and easier to update.
+Avoiding duplication is crucial for maintaining code quality and efficiency, ensuring that any changes or bug fixes are centralized and thus more manageable.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+Ans: The Adapter Design Pattern was chosen for its ability to reconcile differences between incompatible interfaces, allowing them to communicate without direct modifications.
+This pattern was ideal for integrating the modern HTTPS interface with the legacy USB system, providing a unified access point for client code.
+The choice of this pattern was driven by its potential to enhance system compatibility and extensibility, enabling seamless integration of disparate systems with minimal impact on existing codebases.

 # Maven Commands